 For those of you that know me, it will come as no surprise to you that I absolutely adore the winter months in the Highlands.
 The wildlife is more approachable and the low winter sun casts a soft forgiving light.
 My love for nature has been with me from my formative years and some of my earliest childhood memories include close encounters with birds and wildlife.
 I love to share my passion for nature and experiences with others; I would love for you to join me on one of my Winter Wildlife photo tours.
 I’m happy to answer any questions you may have about any of my tours; please feel free to contact me with your query.

 These are the species we will be concentrating on as our main photographic subjects.

-Mountain Hare, Ptarmigan, Red Deer, Red Grouse, Crested Tit, Red Squirrel, Snow Bunting.
+Mountain Hare, Ptarmigan, Red Deer, Red Grouse, Crested Tit (Exclusive Private Site), Red Squirrel (Exclusive Private Site), Snow Bunting.

 These are species I regularly see and photography on a typical winter’s outing whilst photographing the above.
 If any of these species present a good photographic opportunity, we’ll not pass them by!